Frequently Asked QuestionsThe Professional Baseball 7 On 7 League (League 7)

 What level of play is associated with the Baseball 7 On 7 League?

-Because Major League Baseball has decided to reconstruct its minor league operations, many players historically associated with Short-Season, Advanced Rookie, and Rookie Leagues will create a large pool of players that will populate the League 7.
+Because Major League Baseball has reconstructed its minor league operations, many players historically associated with Short-Season, Advanced Rookie, and Rookie Leagues has created a large pool of players that will populate the League 7.
 There is a growing pool of young talent internationally that are available to be recruited for the League 7 as well when MLB institutes an expected international draft in 2022.

 Who recruits and develops the League 7 players?